-You’ll be equipped to enter a career in a variety of roles such as veterinary nurse, zookeeper or animal scientist.
-You can increase your skills with an animal-related degree such as University Centre Weston’s Animal Management Foundation Degree.
+You will be equipped to enter a career in a variety of roles such as veterinary nurse, zookeeper or animal scientist.
+You can increase your skills with an animal related degree such as University Centre Weston’s degree in Animal Management.

-Five GCSEs at grade 4 and above including English at grade 4 or a Level 2 course at Merit or Distinction.
+Five GCSEs at grade 9-4 including English or a Level 2 programme at merit or distinction.

 Occupations related to Animal Management, BTEC Extended Diploma

 Manager or Proprietor in Agriculture or Horticulture